Byzantine Fault-Tolerant Min-Max Optimization: Abstract

 \section{Abstract}

-In this report, we consider a min-max optimization problem under adversarial manipulation, where there are $n$ cost functions $Q_i(x)$'s, up to $f$ of which may be replaced by arbitrary \textit{faulty} functions by an adversary.
-The goal is to minimize the maximum cost over $x$ among the $n$ functions in spite of the faulty functions.
-The problem formulation naturally extends to Byzantine fault-tolerant distributed min-max optimization.
-We present a simple algorithm for fault-tolerant min-max optimization, and provide some bounds on the output of the algorithm.
+In this paper, we consider a min-max optimization problem under adversarial manipulation, where there are $n$ cost functions, up to $f$ of which may be replaced by arbitrary \textit{faulty} functions by an adversary.
+The goal is to minimize the maximum cost over $x$ among the $n$ functions despite the faulty functions.
+The problem formulation could naturally extend to Byzantine fault-tolerant \textit{distributed} min-max optimization.

+We present a simple algorithm for Byzantine min-max optimization, and provide bounds on the output of the algorithm.
 We also present an approximate algorithm for this problem.
+We then extend the problem to a distributed setting and present a distributed algorithm.
 To the best of our knowledge, we are the first to consider this problem.